MherManasyan/Announcements-Blog/Final Project Data/ReadMe.md

 2. __GoodReads__ - The dataset is scraped from [Goodreads](https://www.goodreads.com/) to analyze the data.
 A specific year is chosen, to analyze the data and ratings of books that are more modern.
 It consists of 100 observations.

-3. __Lyrics__ - The dataset is scraped from [Genius](https://genius.com/) to analyze the lyrics of songs that are charted as all-time top by Genius..
-A specific year is chosen, It consists of 100 observations.
+3. __Lyrics__ - The dataset is scraped from [Genius](https://genius.com/) to analyze the lyrics of songs that are charted as all-time top by Genius.
+It consists of 100 observations.